tparchman/GAIN_summer2021/day_three/python_2_primer.md

 # 3. `for`

-### `for` can be used with lists, and even strings at some points.
+### `for` can be used with lists, dictionaries, and even strings at some points.
 Unlike the conditional statements above, `for` is used to loop (or iterate) through a data structure, executing the same block of code on each item.
-Python uses indentation in an inflexible manner (other languages often use curly brackets with indentation optional) to set apart code inside `for` loops.
-A common error in your python code will come from incorrect indentation.
+Python uses indentation in an inflexible manner (other languages often use curly brackets with indentation optional) to set apart code inside `for` loops. **Once a loop is initiated, the code within the loop must be indented.** A common error in your python code will come from incorrect indentation.
+<p>&nbsp;</p>

-### Using `for` to loop through a string.
+### Below is an example of using `for` to loop through a string.
 The code below should print each base in the DNA string on its own line of output.

     DNA = "ATCGGGAAACC"
     for Seq in DNA:
         print(Seq)

-### You will often use `for` to loop through arrays.
+### You will often use `for` to loop through lists.
 The syntax is similar to above.
 Lets make a list of numbers and loop through it.

     RanList = list(range(0,100))
     for Num in RanList: